-Welcome back to the Eternal Love mini quilt along!
-This week we’re going to take all of the pieces we fused and cut and connect them together a bit like a big 33 piece puzzle to create this fusible appliqué goddess quilt.
+Are you ready to put your fusible applique quilt together?
+Today we’re going to take all of the pieces we prepared and connect them together like a big 33 piece puzzle to create this fusible appliqué goddess quilt.
 Learn how in this new quilting tutorial:

 Find everything you need to create your own Eternal Love Quilt right here: